 In friendly deals, the deposit will often be asked to be returned if the deal is terminated midway and compensation for damages will be claimed in the case of a breach of representations and warranties.
 However, in such cases, it is more common for the parties to come to a settlement.
 In the case of high-profile corporate reorganisations, injunctions contesting the unfair merger or share exchange ratio are generally brought by minority or activist shareholders during the period between the first public notice of the deal and the date of the general shareholders' meeting.

 Conventionally, shareholder activism has not been active in Korea, but it is showing signs of becoming more active recently.
 In 2015, Elliott Management engaged in shareholder activism against the merger of Samsung C&T and Cheil Industries.
 In 2018, KCGI, the domestic activist fund, became the second-largest shareholder by acquiring Hanjin Kal, the largest shareholder of Korean Air, and Hanjin, its subsidiary, to improve the corporate governance structure, establish a shareholders’ council composed of the majority shareholders and general shareholders, sell off insolvent business, improve management efficiency and strengthen risk management.
-Other than KCGI, multiple activist funds have been founded in 2018 and 2019 and have tried to influence the management of companies by various means, such as delivering public letters and pro-actively exercising shareholder’s rights including voting rights in shareholders’ meetings.
+Other than KCGI, multiple activist funds have been founded since 2018 and have tried to influence the management of companies by various means, such as delivering public letters and pro-actively exercising shareholder’s rights including voting rights in shareholders’ meetings.
 Requests made by activist funds include demands to increase dividends, improve corporate governance, conduct share revaluation and dispose of non-core businesses or assets.

 There have been several cases where activists have sought to interfere with the completion of announced transactions in Korea.
 In 2015, Elliott opposed the merger of Samsung C&T and Cheil Industries as shareholders of Samsung C&T. At the time, Elliott claimed that the merger ratio was unfairly disadvantageous to the shareholders of Samsung C&T. At the shareholders’ meeting, which was convened to approve the merger, there was a conflict with the largest shareholder in regard to use of proxy and a preliminary injunction asking the court to stop the merger was filed.
 However, Elliott failed to prevent the merger because it could not secure sufficient votes to block the merger.